hmc-cs111-fall2016/project-pitch/pitch.md

 ## Related work
+_Are there any other DSLs in this domain?
+If not, describe how you know there aren't and conjecture why not.
+If so, describe them and provide links.
+How well do they address the need?
+Are there any particularly admirable qualities of the language?
+Are there parts of the language you think could be improved?_
 I don't think there are any in the specific domain of taking categorical lists and making them chronological.
 There are, for instance, Google Tasks, which are along the side of Google Calendar.
 They let people input tasks as they remember them.
 However, they do not